microsoft/PowerToys/README.md

 ### Requirements

-- Windows 10 v1903 (build 18362) or newer.
 - ⚠️ PowerToys (v0.37.0 and newer) requires Windows 10 v1903 (18362) or newer.

 - Have [.NET Core 3.1.15 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-3.1.15-windows-x64-installer).
 The installer should handle this but we want to directly make people aware.

 ### Via GitHub with EXE [Recommended]

 #### Stable version

 Install from the [Microsoft PowerToys GitHub releases page][github-release-link].
-Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.41.2-x64.exe` to download the PowerToys installer.
+Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.45.0-x64.exe` to download the PowerToys installer.

 This is our preferred method.